msd19tomatina/msd19tomatina.github.io/Readme.md

 The artist Vanja Vikalo / LINNCH kindly allowed us to use his art for the launch screen and icons.

 http://linnch.com/

+Our PWA can be opened at https://msd19tomatina.github.io/ <br>
+open it with your mobile web browser and copy a shortcut to your home screen.